Otsego Lake (New York): Human history

-Before European colonization, Iroquois Indians inhabited the area around the lake.
+Before European colonization, the Haudenosaunee inhabited the area around the lake.
 The name Otsego is from a Mohawk or Oneida word meaning "place of the rock", referring to the large boulder near the lake's outlet, today known as "Council Rock".
 It is a large boulder whose top is above the water's surface and can be seen from shore.
 At low water, the oval rock rises approximately 4.5 ft above the water, and is about 9 ft long by 6 ft wide.
 It is believed to have been a meeting place for Native Americans prior to the American Revolutionary War.
 A small parcel of land near Council Rock was presented to the Village of Cooperstown in 1957, on the condition that it remain open to the public as a park.
 The park, today known as Council Rock Park, also includes a set of concrete steps leading to a lake-level terrace that were built in 1937.

 Pieter Quackenboss, Jr (1710–1774), an early settler of the Mohawk Valley, dealt extensively with the natives and became known as "The Old Indian Trader."
 The following incident in his life is recorded in the 1848 book Women of the American Revolution:

 Pieter Quackenboss was among the early settlers of the [Montgomery] County, and did not escape the difficulties.
 He was a trader with the Indians, who placed great confidence in him, frequently consulting him.
 They were disposed to bestow on him some particular mark of regard, and after meeting for consultation, they decided on giving him the name " Otsego" and christening the lake for him.
 The ceremony of naming both him and the lake was performed by pouring liquor upon his head as he knelt on the ground, a portion being afterwards poured into the water.
 It is probable that few are acquainted with this origin of the name of Otsego Lake; but that family tradition has been confirmed by the recollection of some who witnessed the occurrence.